nosoccus/Information-Security-Technologies/RC5/README.md

 # RC5-CBC-Pad Implementation
 ## Task:
  Create a software implementation of the RC5 algorithm.
-Testing of the created program is carried out using test hash values (according to RFC 1321).

 ## Requirements: